All Episodes

 This time four years ago, it was all about the spending.

-It was all the nonsense about shovel ready projects and all the rest of it.
+It was all the nonsense about shovel-ready projects and all the rest of it.

-There are there were no shovel ready projects.
+There were no shovel-ready projects.

-Where the how can you have a shovel ready project?
+How can you have a shovel-ready project?

-There's no shovel ready projects.
+There's no shovel-ready projects.

-So there's no shovel ready projects.
+So there's no shovel-ready projects.

-That's the that was the Democrat word for spending.
+That was the Democrat word for spending.

 They talked about stimulus, stimulus, stimulus.